 Founded in 1874, St. Olaf College is a four-year, private liberal arts college of the Lutheran Church with a beautiful 300-acre campus, an enrollment of 3,040 and a freshman-to-sophomore retention rate at 92 percent.
 Through International and Off-Campus Studies, St. Olaf provides numerous great study abroad programs that integrate academic and experiential learning, including Global Semester trips where students are traveling to multiple countries during one semester.

 Of the 775 graduating seniors in 2016, 71.5 percent participated in one international off-campus study program while at St. Olaf without being required to study abroad prior to graduation.
-Students can take a single art course in San Salvador during an interim semester, or spend as much as a full year abroad in countries like Argentina, Egypt, Hungary, Sweden, Japan, Chile and more; you can even stay in North America while studying in a different state you’re not ready to travel overseas.
+Students can take a single art course in San Salvador during an interim semester, or spend as much as a full year abroad in countries like Argentina, Egypt, Hungary, Sweden, Japan, Chile and more; you can even stay in North America while studying in a different state if you’re not ready to travel overseas.
 Just about all fields of study are available abroad and through the college’s domestic off-campus studies programs.
 Students in these off-campus programs can retain the financial aid that they would receive on campus while abroad, with the exception of student work.
 Plus, every student who applies and confirms international program participation will be automatically considered for a scholarship worth $500-$5,000+.
 Some programs, like HECUA’s trip to Ecuador combines an internship with the opportunity to earn some class credit.

-4. University of Arkansas in Fayetteville, AR
+4. University of Arkansas in Fayetteville, Arkansas

 Points Awarded: 25